 Itawamba Community College is committed to academic honesty and scholarly integrity.
 Cheating and plagiarism erode the educational and social values of the College and deprive students of knowledge, skills and character traits valued in the community.
-Review ICC's Academic Honesty Policy (Links to an external site.) to learn about what constitutes cheating and plagiarism, as well as the penalties associated with academic dishonesty.
+Review ICC's Academic Honesty Policy to learn about what constitutes cheating and plagiarism, as well as the penalties associated with academic dishonesty.